seyyedaghaei/droplinked-product-management/architecture.md

 - Search and filtering capabilities
 - Bulk operations for product management
 - Audit logging for product changes
-- Performance optimization for large variant matrices
+- Advanced integration testing with real database
-- Automated unit and integration testing
+- Controller testing for API endpoints